MQTT for Wireless Gateways

 Configuring MQTT Nodes

-To publish a nodes readings to the MQTT stream, select a node and a channel map under MQTT>Nodes.
+To publish a nodes readings to the MQTT stream, select a node and a channel map under Data Destinations → MQTT → Nodes.
+Use the “add” option in the Actions drop down.
 This will publish all readings from the node which correspond to the readings selected in the given channel map.
 If you intend to publish all readings from a node you can select “none” from the channel map drop down.

 Publishing Messages